-DO NOT fill fuel tanks while engine is running.
+DO NOT fill fuel tanks while engine is running, unless tanks are outside engine compartment.

 - DO NOT smoke or use an open flame in the vicinity of the engine or fuel tank.
 Internal combustion engine fuels are highly flammable. - Fuel lines must be of steel piping, adequately secured, and free from leaks.
 Piping at the engine should be approved flexible line.
-Do not use copper piping for flexible lines as copper will work harden and become brittle enough to break. - Be sure all fuel supplies have a positive shutoff valve.
+Do not use copper piping on flexible lines as copper will work harden and become brittle enough to break. - Be sure all fuel supplies have a positive shutoff valve.